Eirenaside159/markdown-plus-plus/README.md

 The easiest way to get started—no installation required!

 1. Visit <a href="https://markdown-plus-plus.com/" style="text-decoration:none;">markdown-plus-plus.com</a>
-2. Click "Try Demo" to explore without selecting files, or "Select Folder" to work with your own files
+2. Choose your workflow:
+   - **"Connect Remote"** - Work with GitHub/GitLab repos (works on iOS/iPad!)
+   - **"Select Folder"** - Work with local files (desktop only)
+   - **"Try Demo"** - Explore without any setup
+3. If connecting remote:
+   - Click "Connect Remote"
+   - Choose GitHub or GitLab
+   - Enter your Personal Access Token or use OAuth
+   - Select repository and branch
+   - Start editing!
+4. If using local files:
+   - Click "Select Folder"
-3. Grant browser permission to access the folder (if using your own files)
+   - Grant browser permission to access the folder
-4. Start editing!
+   - Start editing!

 **Note:** All processing happens in your browser.
-Your files never leave your computer.
+Local files never leave your computer.
+Remote mode connects directly to GitHub/GitLab APIs.

 ### Option 2: Run Locally
 Perfect for development or offline use: